Master of Arts in Art Therapy: Admissions Requirements

 - Psychology (12 credits, including Developmental Psychology and Abnormal Psychology)

-Candidates may be enrolled in some of this coursework at the time of application, but all prerequisites must be successfully completed prior to entering the program with the sole exception of the Introduction to Art Therapy course, which is not widely available.
+Candidates may be enrolled in some of this coursework at the time of application, but all prerequisites must be successfully completed prior to entering the program.
 Documentation of prerequisite courses in which applicant is enrolled at the time of application or a specific plan for how missing courses will be completed prior to beginning the MA in Art Therapy should be submitted along with the other application materials.

 The Department of Art Therapy at the School of the Art Institute of Chicago (SAIC) requires an online application for its MA in Art Therapy program.
 Applications will be evaluated based on your artistic ability, academic performance, human service experience, interpersonal skills, and overall readiness for the program.